aochil/ticketmaster/README.md

 Search for events, venues and attractions near you or anywhere!

-Enter this comman to start the app:
+Enter this command in terminal to start the app:
 <code>npm run start</code>